Bronze Horseman: Statue

 The equestrian statue of Peter the Great is situated in the Senate Square (formerly the Decembrists Square), in Saint Petersburg.
 Catherine the Great, a German princess who married into the Romanov line, was anxious to connect herself to Peter the Great to gain legitimacy in the eyes of the people.
-She ordered its construction, and had it inscribed with the phrases Petro Primo Catharina Secunda MDCCLXXXII in Latin and Петру перьвому Екатерина вторая, лѣта 1782 (Petru pervomu Ekaterina vtoraya, lěta 1782) in Russian, each meaning 'Catherine the Second to Peter the First, 1782', an expression of her admiration for her predecessor and her view of her own place in the line of great Russian rulers.
+She ordered its construction, and had it inscribed with the phrases Petro Primo Catharina Secunda MDCCLXXXII in Latin and Петру первому Екатерина вторая, лѣта 1782 (Petru pervomu Ekaterina vtoraya, lěta 1782) in Russian, each meaning 'Catherine the Second to Peter the First, 1782', an expression of her admiration for her predecessor and her view of her own place in the line of great Russian rulers.
 Having gained her position through a palace coup, Catherine had no legal claim to the throne and wanted to represent herself as Peter's rightful heir.

 In correspondence with Catherine the Great, Denis Diderot suggested French sculptor Étienne Maurice Falconet, a friend of his, for the commission.
 The empress followed his advice and Falconet arrived in Russia in 1766.

 In 1775 the casting of the statue began, supervised by caster Emelyan Khailov.
 At one point during the casting, the mould broke, releasing molten bronze that started several fires.
 All the workers ran except Khailov, who risked his life to salvage the casting.
 After being remelted and recast, the statue was later finished.
 It took 12 years, from 1770 to 1782, to create the Bronze Horseman, including pedestal, horse and rider.

 The tsar's face is the work of the young Marie-Anne Collot, then only 18 years old.
 She had accompanied Falconet as an apprentice on his trip to Russia in 1766.
 A student of Falconet and Jean-Baptiste Lemoyne, Collot was called Mademoiselle Victoire (Miss Victory) by Diderot.
 She modelled Peter the Great's face on his death mask and numerous portraits she found in Saint Petersburg.
 The right hand of the statue was modelled from a Roman bronze hand, found in 1771 in Voorburg in the Netherlands at the site of the ancient Roman town Forum Hadriani.